Kamilla Rakhimova

-Kamilla Stanislavovna Rakhimova (Камилла Станиславовна Рахимова; born 28 August 2001) is a Russian professional tennis player.
-She has career-high WTA rankings of No. 60 in singles, achieved on 30 December 2024, and No. 51 in doubles, attained on 25 August 2025.
+Kamilla Stanislavovna Rakhimova (Камилла Станиславовна Рахимова; born 28 August 2001) is a Russian-born Uzbekistani professional tennis player.
+She has a career-high WTA singles ranking of No. 60, achieved on 30 December 2024 and a best doubles ranking of No. 51, attained on 25 August 2025.

-Rakhimova has won three doubles titles on the WTA Tour along with two doubles titles on the WTA Challenger Tour as well as one WTA Challenger singles title.
+Rakhimova has won three doubles titles on the WTA Tour along with two doubles titles on WTA 125 tournaments as well as two WTA 125 singles titles.

 Career

 2019–2020: WTA Tour debut

-Rakhimova made her WTA Tour debut at the 2019 Baltic Open, where she received a wildcard for the main draw but lost to Latvian wildcard Diāna Marcinkēviča.
+Rakhimova made her WTA Tour debut at the 2019 Baltic Open, where she received a wildcard for the main draw but lost to Latvian wildcard entrant Diāna Marcinkēviča.

 She made her major debut as a qualifier at the 2020 French Open, and defeated Shelby Rogers in the first round.
 Rakhimova lost to 20th seed Maria Sakkari in her next match.

-2021: Two WTA Tour doubles titles
+2021: Two career doubles titles

 Partnering Ankita Raina, Rakhimova won her first WTA Tour doubles title at the Phillip Island Trophy, defeating Anna Blinkova and Anastasia Potapova in the final.

 She entered the US Open as a lucky loser and defeated Kristina Mladenovic and 32nd seed Ekaterina Alexandrova, to make the singles third round at a Grand Slam tournament for the first time in her career.
 Rakhimova then lost to eighth seed Barbora Krejčíková in straight sets.

 Rakhimova won her second WTA Tour doubles title at the Upper Austria Ladies Linz, partnering Natela Dzalamidze.
 As a result, she moved 26 positions up into the top 70 in doubles, on 15 November 2021.

 2022–2024: First WTA 125 singles title, top 60

 Following a semifinal showing at the 2022 Copa Colsanitas, where she defeated second seed Beatriz Haddad Maia en route, but lost to defending champion Tatjana Maria, she reached the top 100 at world No. 96, on 11 April 2022.

 She qualified for the 2023 Monterrey Open and defeated sixth seed Kateřina Siniaková, before losing to Ysaline Bonaventure.
 As a result, she rose to world No. 89 on 6 March 2023.
 She made back to back semifinals at the 2023 Copa Colsanitas but lost to Peyton Stearns.

 At the 2023 French Open, she reached her second major third round but lost to Aryna Sabalenka, in straight sets.
 Despite the result, she climbed to world No. 65 on 12 June 2023.

 In July 2023, Rakhimova made her debut at Wimbledon but lost to Cristina Bucșa.
 She was runner-up at the WTA 125 2023 Golden Gate Open, losing to Wang Yafan in the final.
-At the 2023 US Open, she reached the third round in doubles, partnering Elina Avanesyan as an alternate pair, defeating 10th seeded pair of Jeļena Ostapenko and Lyudmyla Kichenok.
+At the 2023 US Open, she reached the third round in doubles, partnering Elina Avanesyan as an alternate pair, defeating 10th seeded pair of Jeļena Ostapenko and Lyudmyla Kichenok, but lost to eight seeds Hsieh Su-wei and Wang Xinyu.